gvwilson/sensibleadventures/short-stories/arecibo.md

 as well as stabilizing the north slope."

 She nods slowly,
-studying the root networks and seasonal hydraulic flows he has laid out.
+studying the root networks and hydraulic flows he has laid out.
 It may be unorthodox,
 but it's a good plan---a brilliant one.
-"Where will you go?" she asks.
+"Where will you go?" she asks, tucking the book into her parka.

-"Dushland, I think."
+"Dutchland, I think."
 He gestures at the couple squabbling a few meters away over whose turn it is to do the digging.
 "One of their old nuclear waste sites is leaking,